trygu/kanjidic2-sqlite-builder/README.md

 LIMIT 20;

--- Find "gateway" kanji (common + low grade = good for beginners) SELECT literal, meanings_en, readings_on, freq, grade,
+-- Find "gateway" kanji (common + low grade = good for beginners) SELECT literal, freq, grade,
        (1000 - freq) + (10 - grade) as beginner_score
-FROM kanji_seed
+FROM kanji
 WHERE freq IS NOT NULL AND grade IS NOT NULL
 ORDER BY beginner_score DESC
 LIMIT 50;